 We replaced it with a curvy cobblestone patio that’s a lot easier on the eyes (and the feet).
 Adding some soft landscaping around the edge, bringing in some outdoor furnishings, and making a fire pit completed the overhaul.

 The separate entry basement used to serve merely as a damp bug graveyard before we whipped it into shape.

 We thought it was a shame to lose all that valuable storage space, so we sealed the cinder block walls, painted the floor, and brought in some affordable furnishings.
 The entire makeover came in at just $930 (including sealants, paint, two armoires, a desk, a bookcase, and a slew of accessories).

 Our original backyard was perfect for our wedding, but all that weeding and trimming was incredibly time consuming on a regular basis.

-So we enlisted some free labor on Craigslist and had the backyard cleared in an afternoon.
-Then we planted some grass for a simple and scenic backyard that’s a lot easier to maintain (see a full exterior breakdown here).
+So we enlisted some free labor on Craigslist and had the yard cleared in an afternoon.
+Then we planted some grass for a simple and scenic area that’s a lot easier to maintain (see a full exterior breakdown here).

 So that’s our beloved first house.
 Thanks for taking the tour with us.